(keep checking back for more additions)

 You do not always think of Bluegrass music played on a piano, in fact many can't fathom it.
 But you will be as amazed as we were last year by Little's solid driving piano Bluegrass.
 The trio is Steve Lewis on guitar and banjo, Josh Scott on bass, and of course Jeff Little on piano.
 Little and his trio have been raved about by National Public Radio, PBS, National Council for the Traditional Arts, American Piano Masters Series, Smithsonian Folklife Festival, and American Folk Festival – just to name a few.

 Mountain Faith, Sylva, NC

-Mountain Faith, a Bluegrass gospel family band, was created by bass player Sam McMahan who added his daughter Summer on fiddle and vocals, son Brayden on banjo and nephew John Morgan on guitar.
-They have since added Dustin Norris on mandolin and Jesse Gregory on guitar and vocals.
-They have been taking the Bluegrass gospel world by storm in the last year and spent their summer touring the US.
+Mountain Faith, a Bluegrass gospel family band, was created by bass player Sam McMahan joined by his daughter Summer on fiddle and vocals and son Brayden on banjo.
+They have since added Dustin Norris on mandolin and Luke Dotson on guitar and vocals.
+Mountain Faith has been taking the Bluegrass gospel world by storm over the past couple years and recently visited Larry's Country Diner.

 Phil and Gaye Johnson, Green Creek, NC

 Gaye met Phil in 1969 backstage at Santa Monica College Theater while the family had moved briefly to the west coast.
 They formed a duo that performs acoustic country with Gaye's soaring voice and tight harmonies and moved back to her native Polk County.
 The past twenty-seven years and five recordings later they once toured Singapore with the Green Grass Cloggers, regularly appeared at festivals, concert halls across the US, host a live radio show, have made multiple appearances on TNN and have appeared on Garrison Keillor's A Prairie Home Companion.